WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 ### `render_block_{namespace/block}`

-Filters the font-end content of the defined block.
+Filters the front-end content of the defined block.
 This is just a simpler form of `render_block` when you only need to modify a specific block type.

 The callback function for this filter receives three parameters: